How can we make legged robots walk better?

-Below is a list of talks I gave.
-See the publications section for conference presentations.
+Below is a list of talks I gave with a summary of the discussions that followed.
+See also the publications section for conference presentations.

 Walking and stair climbing controller for locomotion in an aircraft factory